Optimization

 ...

-From the result as above, the opt output has lesser number of IR instructions.
-Of course, the backend code will be more effective as follows,
+From the result above, the opt output contains a smaller number of IR instructions.
+As a result, the backend-generated code will also be more efficient, as shown below.

 JonathantekiiMac:input Jonathan$ ~/llvm/test/build/